matthieugomez/regife/README.md

 ssc install regife
 ```

-To install the latest version  on Github (or the one including ife)
+To install the latest version  on Github
 - with Stata13+
 	```
 	net install regife, from(https://github.com/matthieugomez/stata-regife/raw/master/)